-The California Law Revision Commission's Mediation confidentiality study is completed after four years.
-Once the CLRC issues its final draft next month, it is on its way Sacramento.
+The California Law Revision Commission's Mediation confidentiality study is completed after five years.
 The proposed new exception would apply in the following types of cases: (A) A disciplinary proceeding against the lawyer under the State Bar Act, Chapter 4 (commencing with Section 6000) of the Business and Professions Code, or a rule or regulation promulgated pursuant to the State Bar Act.
 (B) A cause of action for damages against the lawyer based upon alleged malpractice.
 (C) A dispute between the lawyer and client concerning fees, costs, or both, including, but not limited to, a proceeding under Article 13 (commencing with Section 6200) of Chapter 4 of the Business and Professions Code.

 Beverly Hills Bar Association Honors Moreno with